Castlebar Celtic F.C.: Connacht Senior League

 In 1987–88 Castlebar Celtic joined the Connacht Senior League and in their first season finished as runners up behind Galway United Reserves.
 In 1988–89 they went one better when they finished as champions.
 Castlebar Celtic clinched the title after a draw in their final game with second placed Salthill Devon.
 The game was rescheduled after an assault on the referee by a Salthill Devon fan caused the original fixture to be abandoned with Celtic leading 1–0.

-Castlebar Celtic continued to play in the Connacht Senior League until 1999–2000 when it was dissolved.
-Although they did not win the league title again, they were runners up on two further occasions and they did win both the Connacht Senior League Incentive Cup and the Connacht Senior League Challenge Cup.
+In 1997, the club setup a youth academy for their players.
+Castlebar Celtic continued to play in the Connacht Senior League until 1999–2000 when the league was dissolved.
+Although Celtic did not win the league title again, they were runners up on two further occasions and they did win both the Connacht Senior League Incentive Cup and the Connacht Senior League Challenge Cup.
 In 1992–93 Castlebar Celtic also represented the Connacht Senior League in the League of Ireland Cup after finishing second behind Sligo Rovers Reserves in the 1991–92 season.
 Castlebar Celtic were invited to participate because reserve teams were ineligible to compete in the League of Ireland Cup.

 A Championship

 After featuring in the 2007 League of Ireland U20 Division, Castlebar Celtic became the first club from County Mayo to play in a national league.
-They subsequently joined the A Championship in 2009.
+They qualified for the 2008 FAI Cup and subsequently joined the A Championship in 2009.
 The club was encouraged to make the move from provincial to national level after winning the 2006–07 FAI Youth Cup.
 Their 2009 A Championship squad included eight members of the cup winning team.
 However, with the conclusion of the 2010 season, Celtic withdrew from the league.